The 2019 Garmin Forerunner 245 Music ($349.99) comes from a respectable lineage.

 GARMIN FORERUNNER 245M LOOK AND FEEL

-A full matt black bezel adorns an equally black fiber reinforced polymer watch case flanked by five punchy buttons that control the full workings of Garmin’s newest workhorse.
+A full matt black bezel adorns a fiber reinforced polymer watch case flanked by five punchy buttons that control the full workings of Garmin’s newest workhorse.

 A slit of colour cuts the matt black bezel, adding that tinge of accentuation; minute but necessary.
-The same treatment would be accorded the top right button which exhibits the identical colour as that of the bezel slit, and also the changeable watch strap.
+The same treatment would be accorded the top right button which exhibits the identical colour as that of the bezel slit.

 The display is a Garmin standard 1.2 inch 240 x 240 sunlight-visible, transflective memory-in-pixel.
 Visibility is superb under bright sunlight while a back light illuminates the display at night.